Nursing Home Abuse Lawyer in Jackson

 - Exhibiting changes in behavior

 - Showing signs of dehydration

 - Suffering from bedsores/pressure sores from lying or sitting too long in one position

 - Acting withdrawn or afraid or crying without reason or explanation

 Not being clean or having their basic hygiene needs neglected – sometimes our loved ones are at the mercy of the nursing home staff for all of their basic needs including going to the bathroom, baths, getting dressed and the like.

 It is painful to see your loved one helpless and vulnerable.
 It is up to you to take action to ensure the safety of your loved one.
 By contacting an attorney who will look into the matter, you may actually be preventing someone else from being harmed.

 Let’s Talk About Helping Your Loved One Today

-We know you are worried, sad and possibly even overwhelmed at the prospect of what is happening.
-We want you to get the answers you need to move forward.
-We offer a free consultation so that you can discuss your concerns and get information.
+We know you are worried, sad, and possibly even overwhelmed at the prospect of what is happening or has happened, and we want you to get the answers you need to move forward.
+Our Jackson & Atlanta nursing home abuse lawyer and nursing home neglect lawyer offers a free consultation so that you can discuss your concerns and get information.
 We accept injury claims on a contingency fee basis, so you pay no upfront attorney fees.
-Call 601-210-6065 or reach out to us via our email contact form.
-We serve clients throughout Jackson, Mississippi.